 Complainant did not establish that the BOE valuation was erroneous.
-Complainant testified his home is overvalued due to the condition of the subject property, including outdated interior finishes, foundation issues, and a sinkhole on the property.
+Complainant testified his home is overvalued due to the condition of the subject property, including an unfinished basement, exterior concrete and roof issues, and windows in need of replacement.
+(Exhibits A-H).
 Complainant testified he has completed no improvements to his property to justify the increase in value.
-Complainant testified Respondent had various errors in Respondent's appraisal (Exhibit 1), which resulted in overvaluation.
-Complainant's Exhibit A and testimony regarding the condition of the property does not provide a true and accurate method for finding the TVM of the subject property.
+Complainant testified the market was very competitive, which resulted in overvaluation, and presented some comparables that he thought were more similar than those presented by Respondent.
+Complainant's Exhibits and testimony regarding the condition of the property does not provide a true and accurate method for finding the TVM of the subject property.
+Complainant's comparables were not adjusted for differences and does not provide a true and accurate method for finding the TVM of the subject property.
 The comparable sales approach is the method used to determine the TVM of the subject property.
 "The comparable sales approach uses prices paid for similar properties in arms-length transactions and adjusts those prices to account for differences between the properties."
 Snider, 156 S.W.3d at 347-48 (internal quotation omitted).
 Complainant's subsequent alleged TVM does not come from an appraisal utilizing the sales comparison approach.
 While a property owner's opinion of value is generally admissible, the opinion "is without probative value where it is shown to have been based upon improper elements or an improper foundation."
 Shelby Cty.
 R-IV Sch.
 Dist. v.
 Herman, 392 S.W.2d 609, 613 (Mo.
 1965); see also Cohen v.
 Bushmeyer, 251 S.W.3d 345, 349 (Mo.
 App.
 W.D.
 2008) (noting a property owner's opinion of value loses probative value when it rests on an improper foundation).
-Complainants' testimony and Exhibit regarding valuation, while admissible, are based on improper elements and therefore are not substantial and persuasive evidence that the BOE's valuation is erroneous.
+Complainants' testimony and

+Exhibits regarding valuation, while admissible, are based on improper elements and therefore are not substantial and persuasive evidence that the BOE's valuation is erroneous.

 Respondent, although not required to, presented persuasive evidence in support of the BOE's valuation.
-Exhibit 1 and Mr. Holzer's testimony that he selected three comparable sales and adjusted the sales prices based on similarities and differences to the subject property persuasively support the TVM of \$140,820 determined by the BOE.
-Mr. Holzer's opinion of value was \$193,000.
-His opinion was not used to advocate an increase in the assessed value of the subject property but was used to support Respondent's argument that the BOE's valuation should be affirmed.
+Exhibit 1 and Mr. Davis' testimony that he selected three comparable sales and adjusted the sales prices based on similarities and differences to the subject property persuasively support the TVM of \$317,000 determined by the BOE.
+Mr. Davis' opinion of value was \$317,000.
+His opinion was not used to advocate an increase in the assessed value of the subject property, but was used to support Respondent's argument that the BOE's valuation should be affirmed.
 Exhibit 1 is admissible as evidence for sustaining the value assigned by the BOE.